reddog/scratch-gpio-hackathon/README.md

 ![Push Button](Images/Hello-World-Button.png)

+The resistor is 10K Ohm with colour bands brown-black-black-red.

 In order to respond to button pushes in ScratchGPIO you will need to make use of the following Scratch block:

 ![ScratchGPIO Block Read Pin Value](Images/ScratchGPIO-Block-Read-Pin-Value.png)